 Not long ago received a review book from a mainstream New York publisher.
 Written by an power-hitting academic physician and intended for a general audience it was a beautifully produced book.
 So I did what I do when I want to learn about someone, I searched.
 My query turned up nothing.
 No conversation, content or even a bio.
+My failed search made me question his relevance.

 There were, however, lots of peer-reviewed publications.
 Important stuff in prominent journals.
 Nothing, however, that helped me understand him or even what his work was about.